modxcms/evolution/assets/js/README.txt

-csshover2.htc and frankensleight.js notes:
+csshover3 and frankenslight notes:
 ------------------------------------------------------------------------------

-csshover2.htc -- enable hovering on any element in IE6 and earlier (supports :hover, :active and :focus) http://www.xs4all.nl/~peterned/csshover.html
+csshover3.htc -- enable hovering on any element in IE6 and earlier (supports :hover, :active and :focus) http://www.xs4all.nl/~peterned/csshover.html

 frankensleight.js -- support transparent .png for foreground and background images in IE6 and earlier